custom-components/sensor.sonarr_upcoming_media/README.md

 ## Installation:

 1. Install this component by copying to your `/custom_components/sensor/` folder.
 2. Add this to your `configuration.yaml` using the config options below example.
-3. **You will need to restart for the component to start working.**

 ```
 sensor:
 - platform: sonarr_upcoming_media